 - be an ICAN student and have an ICAN Case Manager assigned to them

-- have achieved the required minimum levels of engagement across the ICAN Student Engagement Matrix
+- have met the required minimum levels of engagement across the ICAN Student Engagement Matrix

-- have adequate literacy and numeracy levels to commence training and be successful (ICAN Case Managers will make contact with their chosen provider before seeking exemption to determine whether the student meets minimum entry requirements for the course)
+- have adequate literacy and numeracy levels to start training and be successful (ICAN Case Managers will contact their chosen provider before seeking exemption to decide whether the student meets the minimum entry requirements for the course)

-- have their application for exemption approved and signed by the Representative of the Minister and receive an ICAN Approval Code (which is used by Skills for All Training Providers when creating a Training Account for the student in VETA)
+- have their application for exemption approved and signed by the Representative of the Minister and receive an ICAN Approval Code (used by Skills for All Training Providers when creating a Training Account for the student in VETA)

 - meet all other Skills for All eligibility requirements.

 Skills for All ICAN recruitment and enrolment process

-The process for recruiting and enrolling students into Skills for All ICAN starts with the school and involves the completion of the ICAN Referral and Application for Exemption form.
-The following steps must be followed in sequence:
+The process for recruiting and enrolling students into Skills for All ICAN starts with the school.
+It involves the completion of the ICAN Referral and Application for Exemption form.
+The following steps must be done in order:

 - School FLO Coordinator counsels student (and parent/guardian) and completes Part A of the ICAN Referral and Application for Exemption form.

-- ICAN Case Manager consults Skills for All Infoline and completes Part B.
+- ICAN Case Manager talks to the Skills for All Infoline and completes Part B of the form.

-- Career Development Service Provider consults with student and completes Part C.
+- Career Development Service Provider talks with the student and completes Part C of the form.

-- ICAN Case Manager consults the Skills for All Training Provider and completes Part D.
+- ICAN Case Manager talks to the Skills for All Training Provider and completes Part D of the form.

-- ICAN Case Manager scans and emails the whole application for exemption form to DSD.email@example.com.
+- ICAN Case Manager scans and emails the application for exemption form to DSD.firstname.lastname@example.org.

-- The Representative of the Minister assesses the application and scans and emails a copy of the processed application to the ICAN/FLO Coordinator and to ICAN Case Manager.
+- The Representative of the Minister assesses the application and scans and emails a copy of the processed application to the ICAN/FLO Coordinator and to the ICAN Case Manager.

 - ICAN Case Manager and student meet with the Skills for All Training Provider who makes final eligibility and suitability checks and discusses enrolment.

 - Skills for All Training Provider enrols student and completes Part E of the form.
-The completed exemption form contains the ten character ICAN Approval Code (ICANxxxxxx) to use when creating a Training Account for the student.
+The completed exemption form has the ten character ICAN Approval Code (ICANxxxxxx) to use when creating a Training Account for the student.